4th Dragoon Regiment (France): Interwar period

 From 1918 to 1923, the regiment garrisoned at Castres, then Carcasonne where a dissolution was placed in effect in 1926.
 Recreated in 1929 under the designation of 4e bataillon de dragons portés 4e BDP, the regiment was formed at Trèves from elements of the 4e groupe de chasseurs cyclistes.
 The regiment was equipped with chenilettes Citroën, automatic machine guns AMR and side-cars.
 In 1935, the regiment was designated as 4e régiment de dragons portés and garrisoned at Verdun.
+Beginning in 1937, the regiment was reequipped with VDP Lorraine 28 all-terrain transport vehicles.
+It was the only cavalry regiment to be fully-equipped with vehicles of this type.

 World War II

 On May 10, 1940, the regiment, with the rest of the 1st Light Mechanized Division, made way to Holland, region of Tilburg.
 On May 12 and 13 and following intense combats, the regiment took a hard turn on the south of the Albert canal, then made way to France.
 The regiment was engaged in combat during the entire Battle of France.
 The regiment was dissolved on July 8, 1940 and was cited at the orders of the armed forces for conduit during the short campaign duration.